Home

 Click here to enlarge

 Phat Matt's BBQ (www.phatmattsbbq.com and Yelp) in Oakland.
 Ribs, chicken, and pulled pork were tender, and the brisket was a little dry and tough.
 Bigger problem though was that despite the good smoky smell on the street as you approach the restaurant, somehow very little of that great smoky aroma actually made it into the food.
 The sauce was good, which helped with the overall gestalt, but still, in truly good BBQ, the meat should be able to stand on its own.
 Sides were good.
-Owners were very friendly and helpful; service was good. $30 feed two for lunch.
+Owners were very friendly and helpful; service was good. $30 fed two for lunch.

 Click here to enlarge